learn-co-curriculum/dsc-probability-mass-function/README.md

 # The Probability Mass Function (PMF)

 ## Introduction
-So far, we have seen a number of visualization and statistical techniques to get an understanding of the behavior of data.
-We have seen how boxplots, histograms, stem and leaf plots etc., that can be used to identify data features like central tendency and variance/spread and class distribution present in the data.
 In this lesson we shall look at another way to represent a distribution - a probability mass function (pmf), which maps from each value to its probability.
+Recall that PMFs are exclusive to discrete data.
+We'll investigate a similar concept, the probability density function (PDF) in future lessons.

 ## Objectives
 You will be able to: